influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.3/query_language/math_operators.md

 ### Multiplication

-You can multiply by a constant.
+Perform multiplication with a constant.

 ```sql
 SELECT 10 * "A" FROM "mult"